 When I go to the driving range, I record my golf swing while I’m practicing and then after the session, I go back home and watch it to see what I am doing well (or not so well).
 What I learn from watching that video is essential to forming a more technically sound golf swing.

-Use these tips below to practice your next high stakes presentation and you’ll see exponential growth in your presentation skills.
+Use these tips below to practice your public speaking skills for your next high-stakes presentation.
+You’ll see exponential growth in your presentation skills.

 I start with my phone’s voice recorder when I am preparing to give a speech, presentation or interview.
-I like to take a couple dry runs listening to the audio only listening for these things before looking at video:
+I like to take a couple of dry runs listening to the audio-only listening for these things before looking at the video:

-It’s also good at this stage to see how long you’re talking.
+It’s also good at this stage while practicing your public speaking skills to see how long you’re talking.
 If you need to fill 15 minutes and you have eight minutes of speech, then it’s time to go back to the writing pad.
 If you need to fill 15 minutes and you have 11, then you’re fine and in fact, your audience will likely appreciate the brevity.

 Video is an excellent way to polish your presentation skills.
 Make sure you set your phone up on something stable when you start recording.
 Support the back of it with a book so it stands up straight while you’re filming.
 Then, record yourself for the entire duration of your speech.